PaulStoffregen/WS2812Capture/readme.md

     Return the RGB or RGBW data for a single pixel.
 Data is always given in RGB or WRGB (white in upper 24 bits) format.

+## Timing Settings and Error Detection

+* `myleds.setResetThreshold(microseconds)` - default is 12us

+    Configure the minimum reset time available() uses to detect the end of LED data.

+* `myleds.getTimingErrorCount()`

+    Return the total number of timing errors detected within the current LED data.

+    The following functions allow adjusting the timing considered error.

+* `myleds.setT0H_min(nanoseconds)` - default is 90ns

+    Configure the minumum pulse width for logic 0 pulse.
+Shorter will counted as errors.

+* `myleds.setT0H_max(nanoseconds)` - default is 340ns

+    Configure the maximum pulse width for logic 0 pulse.
+Longer will counted as errors.

+* `myleds.setTH_threshold(nanoseconds)` - default is 450ns

+    Configure the threshold for decoding pulse width as logic low versus logic high.
+This setting must be between T0H_max and T1H_min for proper error detection.

+* `myleds.setT1H_min(nanoseconds)` - default is 560ns

+    Configure the minumum pulse width for logic 1 pulse.
+Shorter will counted as errors.

+* `myleds.setT1H_max(nanoseconds)` - default is 1100ns

+    Configure the maximum pulse width for logic 1 pulse.
+Longer will counted as errors.

+* `myleds.setTL_min(nanoseconds)` - default is 150ns

+    Configure the minumum low time after each pulse.
+Shorter will counted as errors.

+* `myleds.setCycle_min(nanoseconds)` - default is 1100ns

+    Configure the minumum total cycle time per bit.
+Shorter will counted as errors.

+* `myleds.setCycle_max(nanoseconds)` - default is 2400ns

+    Configure the maximum total cycle time per bit.
+Longer will counted as errors.

 ## Detailed Timing Functions

 * `myleds.numBits()`